Qalamoun offensive (2014)

-The Qalamoun offensive (2014) was launched by the Syrian Army, in coordination with the Lebanese militia Hezbollah, during the Syrian Civil War against remnant rebel forces following the previous Battle of Qalamoun which resulted in the military securing all of the towns in the region.
+The Qalamoun offensive (2014) was launched by the Syrian Army, in coordination with the Iranian-backed Shia militia Hezbollah, during the Syrian Civil War against remnant rebel forces following the previous Battle of Qalamoun which resulted in the military securing all of the towns in the region.

 Background

 In mid-November 2013, the Syrian military, backed up by Hezbollah, launched an offensive against the rebel-held Qalamoun Mountains in an attempt to cut rebel supply lines to Damascus from Lebanon.
 The strategic region had been used by rebel forces as a rear base for its operations around the capital Damascus.
-The battle was primarily led on the rebel side by the Al-Nusra Front.
+The battle was primarily led on the rebel side by Al-Nusra Front.
 By late April 2014, the last major rebel stronghold in the region fell to the military as it secured all of the towns in the region.
 However, 3,000 rebels retreated into the mountains to conduct guerrilla hit-and-run attacks.